-The Title of the action under this grant is, “Improving the Quality of Life of Rural Household by developing Capacity to find an create employment in gardening and other plant related areas”, has the overall objective of teaching underemployed and unemployed men and women the skills necessary to earn a living as employees or small business owners in these areas.
-Research shows that job opportunities requiring these skills exist in both the business and private sectors, particularly in the tourism industry.
+The Title of the action under this grant was, “Improving the Quality of Life of Rural Household by developing Capacity to find and create employment in gardening and other plant related areas.”
+The overall objective of the grant was to teach underemployed and unemployed men and women the skills necessary to earn a living as employees or small business owners in these areas.
+Research showed that job opportunities requiring these skills exist in both the business and private sectors, particularly in the tourism industry.

-Course offerings include three levels of horticulture training; small nursery establishment for ornamental plants; small nursery establishment for food plants; cut flower growing and marketing as well as a variety of 1-day workshops such as seed saving, floral arrangement and culinary herbs.
-Classes last 10 days for each level and will be offered eight times during the term of the project.
-In addition, there are On-The-Job training opportunities of 12 weeks for 2 trainees per session.
-All courses will be offered 12 times during the funding period.
+The course offered included three levels of horticulture training; small nursery establishment for ornamental plants; small nursery establishment for food plants; cut flower growing and marketing as well as a variety of 1-day workshops such as seed saving, floral arrangement and culinary herbs.
+Classes lasted 10 days for each level and were offered eight times during the term of the project.
+In addition, there were On-The-Job training opportunities of 12 weeks for 2 trainees per session.
+All courses were offered 12 times during the funding period.

-We are targeting interested individuals, male or female, who are unemployed or barely employed but have deep interest in becoming professional gardeners.
-After completion of the training program participants are being awarded with a Certificate of Completion and Job Recommendation Letter.
+We targeted interested individuals, male or female, who were unemployed or barely employed but had a deep interest in becoming a professional gardener.
+After completion of the training program participants were being awarded with a Certificate of Completion and Job Recommendation Letter.

 More than ever professional gardeners are in great need throughout Belize.
 The tourism industry alone employ’s groundskeepers, landscape managers, designers, and gardeners and the need for professional trained and skilled workers is growing every day.

-The Professional Gardener’s Training will also help you learn the skills necessary for starting your own landscape related business in Belize whether it’s a plant nursery establishment or landscape installation and maintenance company.
+The Professional Gardener’s Training also helped to teach the skills necessary for starting ones own landscape related business in Belize, whether it’s a plant nursery establishment or landscape installation and maintenance company.

-Contact our office for information about these training and how to enroll in the Professional Gardeners’ Training Program
+Contact our office for more information about these training sessions and how to enroll in the Professional Gardeners’ Training Program.

 Belize Botanic Gardens would like to thank the Government of Belize, European Union’s Belize Rural Development Project and its partner, duPlooy’s Jungle Lodge for the initial funding of the project to undertake the action “Improving the Quality of Life of Rural Household by developing Capacity to find an create employment in gardening and other plant related areas”.